OfficeDev/office-js-docs-pr/docs/outlook/mobile-log-appointments.md

     }
     ```

-Then call it when you want to clear the custom property.
+Then, call it when you want to clear the custom property.
 For example, you can call it from **logCRMEvent** if setting the log failed in some way as shown in the following function.

   ```js
   function logCRMEvent(appointmentEvent) {